rollkit/docs/tutorials/wordle.md

 ## 💻 Pre-requisites {#prerequisites}

-Given this tutorial is targeted for developers who are experienced in Cosmos-SDK, we recommend you go over [GM world](/tutorials/gm-world) tutorial to understand all the different components in Cosmos-SDK before proceeding with this tutorial.
+This tutorial is targeted for developers who have some experience in the [Cosmos-SDK](https://docs.cosmos.network/).
+We will go through the steps to build the rollup, but for more information on how the Cosmos-SDK components work, [check out the Cosmos-SDK Docs](https://docs.cosmos.network/).

+Additionally, we recommend that you have gone over the [GM world](/tutorials/gm-world) tutorial first to see an example of a running rollup.

 You also need to have Rollkit CLI installed.
 You can install it by running: